-- 3.1 The collection point is to be level, free of obstructions and with sufficient height clearance to enable the safe mechanical pick up and set down of bins. - 3.2 The location of the proposed waste and recycling collection point(s) is to be detailed on the DA plans.
-Collection points for residential and non-residential loads may be shared. - 3.3 Collection and vehicle access points are not to be located adjacent to a habitable room. - 3.4 Residential developments are to provide on-site collection of waste, recycling and bulky items by Council vehicles.
-Waste collection and loading is to be accommodated within new developments in order of preference: - In the building's basement - At grade within the building in a dedicated collection or loading bay - At grade and off-street within a safe vehicular circulation system where, in all cases, vehicles will enter and exit the premises in a forward direction
+- 3.1 The collection point is to be level, free of obstructions and with sufficient side, rear and vertical clearance to enable the safe mechanical pick up and set down of bins.
+An additional 2m unobstructed loading zone is required at the rear of the vehicle for the loading of bins. - 3.2 The location of the proposed waste and recycling collection point(s) is to be detailed on the DA plans.
+Collection points for residential and non-residential loads may be shared. - 3.3 Collection and vehicle access points are not to be located adjacent to a habitable room.